mwangiii/Steghub-devops-training/Automate_Infrastructure_With_IaC_using_Terraform-Part_2/README.md

     master-password = "makeitrain"
     ```

   At this point, you shall have pretty much all the infrastructure elements ready to be deployed automatically.
 Try to `plan` and `apply` your Terraform codes, explore the resources in AWS console and make sure you `destroy` them right away to avoid massive costs.
   **Output**
   ![Destroy](./assets/terraform-destroy.PNG)

----
+# CONCLUSION

-### Congratulations
+Now that we have successfully automated the creation of AWS infrastructure for two websites using Terraform, we have laid the foundation for scalable, secure, and efficient cloud operations.

-Now you have fully automated creation of AWS Infrastructure for 2 websites with Terraform.
-In the next project, we will further enhance our codes by refactoring and introducing more exciting Terraform concepts!
-Go ahead and continue your PBL journey with us!
+ This project demonstrated the power of Infrastructure as Code (IaC) in streamlining complex tasks while adhering to best practices.
+Moving forward, we will enhance our Terraform codebase by refactoring and introducing advanced concepts, enabling us to tackle more sophisticated projects.

----
+**Let’s continue this exciting PBL journey and keep pushing the boundaries of what we can achieve!**